pachyderm/pachyderm/doc/deployment/aws_cloudfront.md

 1) Follow the instructions for a normal AWS deployment

 You'll need to use the 'one shot' script.
-To do that:
+To do that you'll need to clone this repo, cd to it, and run the script:

 ```
+$ git clone git@github.com:pachyderm/pachyderm
+$ cd pachyderm
-sudo -E ./etc/deploy/aws.sh --region=us-east-1 --zone=us-east-1b --use-cloudfront > deploy.log
+$ sudo -E ./etc/deploy/aws.sh --region=us-east-1 --zone=us-east-1b --use-cloudfront > deploy.log
 ```

 Here we've redirected the output to a file.
 Make sure you keep this file around for reference.